Current US-China Tariff Rates 2026: Duties on Chinese Goods

 In this guide

-Current US Tariff Rates on Chinese Goods (March 2026)
+Current US-China Tariff Rates on Chinese Goods (April 2026)

 | Tariff Layer | Rate | Status | Applies To |